Soulja Slim

-James Adarryl Tapp Jr. (September 9, 1977 – November 26, 2003), better known by his stage name Soulja Slim, was an American rapper and songwriter.
-He is perhaps best known for featuring on the U.S. number one hit "Slow Motion".
+James Adarryl Tapp Jr. (September 9, 1977 – November 26, 2003), better known by his stage name Soulja Slim, was an American rapper from New Orleans, Louisiana.
+He is best known for his appearance on Juvenile's 2004 single "Slow Motion", which peaked atop the Billboard Hot 100.
+Eight years prior, he signed with Master P's No Limit Records to release his debut studio album, Give It 2 'Em Raw (1998), which peaked at number 13 on the Billboard 200.
+It was followed by three albums until the single's posthumous release, which was in memory of his unsolved murder.

 Early life

-James A'Darryl Tapp Jr. was born in New Orleans on September 9, 1977, to James and Linda Tapp.
+James Adarryl Tapp Jr. was born in New Orleans on September 9, 1977, to James and Linda Tapp.
 He was raised in the Magnolia Projects in New Orleans and attended Cohen Senior High School before dropping out of school in the 11th grade.
 He began selling drugs, as well as forming an addiction to heroin and cocaine.
-By 1993, he was rapping as "Magnolia Slim" in venues and block parties in the projects.
-His first recordings, however, would be on Parkway Pumpin', an independent label run by legendary producer KLC and also featuring 39 Posse, Fiend, Mac, Mystikal Mike (later Mystikal), Mr. Serv-On and Da Hound.
-Soulja Slim's solo debut Soulja Fa Lyfe was released in 1994 by Parkway Pumpin' and Hype Enough Records.
-The album did well, selling 90,000 units independently.
-In 1995, he released the four-song EP Darkside on Hype Enough Records.
+By 1993, he was performing as "Magnolia Slim" at venues and block parties.
+His first recordings, however, would be on Parkway Pumpin', an independent label run by record producer KLC and also featuring 39 Posse, Fiend, Mac, Mystikal Mike (later Mystikal), Mr. Serv-On, and Da Hound.
+Soulja Slim's solo debut, Soulja 'Fa' Lyfe, was released in 1994 by Parkway Pumpin' and Hype Enough Records and sold 90,000 units independently.
+In 1995, he released the four-song EP Dark Side on Hype Enough Records.

 Career

+Hype Enough Records (1994–1995)

+Soulja Slim originally performed under the name Magnolia Slim.
+On the label Hype Enough Records, Slim would release two albums.
+In 1994, the cassette Soulja 'Fa' Lyfe was released.
+The song "Kickin It For Them Hoes" became a radio hit heard on WQUE 93.3 FM, thanks to radio DJ Davey D and "It's Ya Boy" Wild Wayne, a.k.a.
+Mr. 9 O'Clock Props.
+The following year, Slim released the cassette Dark Side.
+Dark Side produced the track "You Got It" featuring Six Shot.